katherynisabell/Oscar/README.md

 __I want to__
 Create a webservice using Git Bash command line and Render :desktop_computer: <br>
 __So that__
-I can have an awesome site:tada: <br>
+I can have an awesome site :tada: <br>

 # Introduction :wave: